Top 6 Google Alerts Alternatives

 - Every month

-In the case of Brand24, you can additionally adjust notifications using filters.
-Your email notification can be filtered according to even more specific keywords, sentiment, influencer score, sources, and other criteria depending on your choice.
+Unlike Google Alerts, in Brand24 you can additionally adjust notifications using filters.
+Your email notification can be filtered according to even more specific keywords, sentiment, influencer score, sources, and other criteria, depending on your choice.

 The look of notifications